Baader-Meinhof phenomenon

 What is frequency illusion?

-And how common is this, do we all experience it?"The Frequency Illusion is a result of two well-known psychological processes, selective attention (noticing things that are salient to us, disregarding the rest) and confirmation bias (looking for things that support our hypotheses, disregarding potential counter evidence)..."
+"The Frequency Illusion is a result of two well-known psychological processes, selective attention (noticing things that are salient to us, disregarding the rest) and confirmation bias (looking for things that support our hypotheses, disregarding potential counter evidence)..."

 It is believed to be beneficial to survival.